slytomcat/yandex-disk-indicator/README.md

 # yandex-disk-indicator
 Desktop panel indicator for YandexDisk CLI client for Linux

-usage: yandex-disk-indicator.py [-l {10,20,30,40,50}] [-c path] [-h] [-v]

-Desktop indicator for yandex-disk daemon

-Options:
-  -l {10,20,30,40,50}, --log {10,20,30,40,50}
-                        Sets the logging level:
-                         10 - to show all messages (DEBUG), 20 - to show all messages except debugging messages (INFO), 30 - to show all messages except debugging and info messages (WARNING), 40 - to show only error and critical messages (ERROR), 50 - to show critical messages only (CRITICAL).
-                        Default: 30
-  -c path, --config path
-                        Path to configuration file of YandexDisk daemon.
-                        Default: ~/.config/yandex-disk/config.cfg
-  -h, --help            Show this help message and exit -v, --version         Print version and exit

 INSTALLATION:

 Note that yandex-disk CLI utility have to be installed before the indicator.
 Visit https://yandex.com/support/disk/cli-clients.xml#cli-install for instructions.